 Mildenhall is the WLR closure trial exchange which went into Stop Sell on 4th May 2021.
 This small-scale trial is intended to test the withdrawal of copper-based products and a transition to either FTTP or single order products (SOGEA or SOGFAST).

-Once the stop sell comes into effect, where SOGEA or SOGFAST is available, copper lines (WLR or MPF) and traditional copper-based connectivity (ADSL, FTTC, and G.Fast) will not be available for new supply.
-Only FTTP where available, and SOGEA or SOGFAST will be supported.
-These restrictions will also apply to moves, adds and changes of existing lines.
-CP to CP migrations and upgrades of existing lines to other copper-based products e.g. ADSL to FTTC upgrades as well as speed changes on FTTC e.g. 40 to 80Mbps modify orders will no longer be supported.
+Mildenhall stop sell came into effect on 4th May 2021.
+Where SOGEA or SOGFAST is available, WLR and MPF copper lines and traditional copper-based connectivity (ADSL, FTTC, and G.Fast) is not available for new supply.
+These restrictions also apply to moves, adds and changes of existing lines.
+CP to CP migrations and upgrades of existing lines to other copper-based products e.g. ADSL to FTTC upgrades as well as speed changes on FTTC e.g. 40 to 80Mbps modify orders are no longer supported.

-Existing copper-based services that are provisioned before the stop sell comes into effect will continue to be supported until December 2022 and must be moved to an alternative product before then.
+Existing WLR-based services that are provisioned before the stop sell comes into effect will continue to be supported until September 2025 and must be moved to an alternative product before then.

-TalkTalk Business are currently developing SOGEA products to be used in the Partner channel and will be inviting Partners to participate in trials in spring/summer next calendar year.
+TalkTalk Wholesale Services are currently developing SOGEA products to be used in the Partner channel and will be inviting Partners to participate in trials in 2022.
 The TalkTalk single line VoIP solution will be available for Managed Partners to run over the top of SOGEA lines.

 All current TalkTalk Availability Checkers (Portals and APIs) will show the correct product availability on stop sell exchanges and advise where copper-based products are no longer available.

-There is also a new version of the Network Product Availability Checker (NPAC v47) launching in December 2020 that will include additional stop sell information related to the exchange.
+The latest version of the Network Product Availability Checker (NPAC v47) includes additional stop sell information related to the exchange.
 This is available via the TalkTalk Portal or via API.